gchq/sleeper/docs/09-dev-guide.md

 module `system-test/system-test-suite`, which can be run with `./scripts/test/maven/buildDeployTest.sh`.
 More information about these tests can be found in [12-acceptance-tests.md](12-acceptance-tests.md).

-There's also a script to create an instance quickly for testing purposes, which generates random test data for you to work with.
+There's also a script to create an instance quickly for manual testing purposes, which generates random test data for you to work with.
 This deployAll test deploys most of the stacks.
+Note that this instance can't be reused by the automated acceptance test suite.
 To run it, use the following command:

 ```bash
 ./scripts/test/deployAll/buildDeployTest.sh <instance-id> <vpc-id> <subnet-id>